maa-nirmala-dj/Create-gemni/README.md

                     if(val > 1.0) val = 1.0;
                     if(val < -1.0) val = -1.0;

-                    // Soften the corners slightly if not maxed if(thGain < 90) {
+                    // Soften the corners slightly if not completely maxed to simulate tube distortion vs digital clip if(thGain < 90) {
-                       // Simple soft clip approximation
                        val = Math.tanh(val * 1.5) / 1.5;
                     }